mathkimchi/singularity/DEVLOG.md

 I just realized that the `wgpu` types like Device internally use `Arc`, so I didn't have to worry about Mutex overhead.
 I'm going to commit the "switch UI thread to eventloop" which is unfinished and just share the stuff.

+...

+2026-08-19 02:36PM

+I hate winit, why does it force its event loop system on everyone?

+Whatever, I'm just going to use a Mutex of a Some, but if I do it on the WinitData (currently the Some is of winit data), then I pretty much won't get the benefit of multithreading.
+I considered having the UI thread send the wgpu stuff to the main thread, but winit sucks so that would require me to add a rx, but I think I got my current solution:

+I use a once lock (which is kinda like a mutex of some) for the overall winit data then, idk I think that's it actually.

+2026-08-22 02:54PM

+Might need to do arc mutex option bruh.